indiser/Manga-Website/Readme.md

   - *Current Status:* Everything lives in memory like it's 1995
   - *Plan:* Add PostgreSQL or MongoDB
   - *Reality:* "But it works fine without it..."
+  - *Why I Need It:* To cache results and stop hammering the API
+  - *Why I Won't Do It:* Because the persistent session already made it 3x faster
   - *ETA:* When I run out of RAM (so, never)

 - **🔐 User Authentication**